 Example from a cloud consulting firm

-Before Observian, a cloud consulting firm, can make recommendations to their customers, they need insight into what their customers’ existing cloud architecture looks like.
+Before a cloud consulting firm can make recommendations to its customers, they need insight into its existing cloud architecture.
 But digging through what’s been built over several years (and even decades for some customers) is a challenge.
 It requires diving into many different pieces of the cloud environment including infrastructure, network, and anything else that’s connected.

 Because of the complexity of researching someone’s cloud architecture, up-to-date diagrams are essential to understanding a customer’s current state and planning for their future state.
-But according to Aravind Marthineni, solutions architect associate at Observian, 9 times out of 10, customers don’t have an accurate cloud diagram.
+But according to one solutions architect associate, 9 times out of 10, customers don’t have an accurate cloud diagram.
 When they do have diagrams, they often don’t reflect the changes that have been made to the architecture.

 This lack of updated documentation leads to another challenge: efficiency.
 In cloud consulting, time is of the essence.
-The more time it takes for Observian to gain insight, the more their clients end up having to pay for their work.
+The more time it takes cloud consulting firms to gain insight, the more their clients have to pay for their work.

 That’s where the Lucid Visual Collaboration Suite comes in.
-Observian uses Lucidscale and Lucidchart together to gain insight into their customers’ AWS, GCP, or Azure cloud architecture and design new, future-state plans—ultimately shortening the time it takes to deliver results to their customers.
+A cloud consulting firm used Lucidscale and Lucidchart together to gain insight into their customers’ AWS, GCP, or Azure cloud architecture and design new, future-state plans—ultimately shortening the time it takes to deliver results to their customers.

-“I used to spend anywhere between four to seven hours on a diagram for a customer, whereas now I could just pull it and make some tweaks, maybe change certain views, and send it over in less than 15 minutes,” said Marthineni.
+The solutions architect used to spend anywhere between four to seven hours on a diagram for a customer, whereas now they can just pull it and make some tweaks, maybe change certain views, and send it over in less than 15 minutes”.

-Observian uses Lucidchart to diagram future state plans and align with their customers.
-Those same diagrams are also used as implementation guides.
+The firm uses Lucidchart to diagram future state plans and align with its customers.
+Those diagrams are also used as implementation guides.
 They use Lucidscale, on the other hand, to verify that the new build was done according to plan.
-If it wasn’t, Observian drills down into the most important information and repeats the process again until they’ve helped their clients achieve the desired results.
+If it wasn’t, they drill down into the most important information and repeat the process again until they’ve helped their clients achieve the desired results.

 The Lucid Visual Collaboration Suite can help you create a seamless collaboration experience as a cloud consultant, too.
 You’ll save yourself time getting up to speed on your clients’ cloud architecture, increase communication, and be able to deliver exactly what your clients are looking for.